TL;DR

 Consider a mobility analytics company processing real-time telemetry from vehicles.

+Initially, each event includes fields such as vehicle ID, speed, and timestamp.
 As the product evolves, the team decides to include the driver identifier to support new driver-behavior metrics.

 In a traditional Kafka setup, this schema update would require manual registration, compatibility verification, and coordination with every consumer team.